Riverscapes/RaveAddIn/docs/getting-started.md

 1. ArcGIS 10.4 or above.
 (The RAVE AddIn does not work with ArcPro.)
 1. One or more Riverscapes compatible projects.
-1. A [business logic XML file](business-logic.html) that defines how to load each project type into the RAVE project explorer.
+1. A [business logic XML file](business-logic.html) that defines how to load each project type is displayed in the RAVE project explorer.

 ## RAVE Installation & Opening Your First Project